 The Company leases offices and manufacturing facilities under various non-cancelable operating leases expiring at various times through the fiscal year ending March 31, 2015.
 All of the leases require the Company to pay maintenance, insurance and property taxes.
 The lease agreements for primary office and manufacturing facilities provide for rent escalation over the lease term and renewal options for five-year periods.
 Rent expense is recognized on a straight-line basis over the term of the lease.
 The difference between rent expense recorded and the amount paid is credited or charged to deferred rent, which is included in other long-term liabilities in the accompanying balance sheets.
-The balance of deferred rent was approximately $0.3 million as of December 31, 2011 and March 31, 2011, respectively.
-Rent expense was approximately $0.5 million and $0.6 million during the three months ended December 31, 2011 and 2010, respectively.
-Rent expense was approximately $1.6 million and $1.9 million during the nine months ended December 31, 2011 and 2010, respectively.
+The balance of deferred rent was approximately $0.3 million as of June 30, 2011 and March 31, 2011, respectively.
+Rent expense was approximately $0.5 million and $0.6 million during the first quarter of Fiscal 2012 and 2011, respectively.

-On April 28, 2011, the Company purchased from CPS for $2.3 million the remaining TA100 microturbine inventory that was not consumed as part of the TA100 manufacturing process and obtained title to certain TA100 manufacturing equipment.
-See Note 16—Acquisition, for discussion of commitments associated with the TA100 microturbine generator product line (“MPL”) acquired from CPS.
+On April 28, 2011, the Company purchased from CPS for $2.3 million the remaining TA100 microturbine inventory that was not consumed as part of the TA100 manufacturing process and acquired the manufacturing equipment.
+See Note 16Acquisition, for discussion of commitments associated with the TA100 microturbine generator product line (MPL) acquired from CPS.

-In September 2010, the Company was awarded a grant from the DOE for the research, development and testing of a more efficient microturbine Combined Heat and Power (CHP) system.
+In September 2010, the Company was awarded a grant from the U.S. Department of Energy (DOE) for the research, development and testing of a more efficient microturbine Combined Heat and Power (CHP) system.
 Part of the improved efficiency is expected to come from an improved microturbine design, with a projected electrical efficiency of 42% (compared to 33% for the C200) and power output of 370 kW.
 The project was estimated to last 24 months and cost approximately $17.4 million.
-During the three months ended December 31, 2011 this project was extended until September 2013.
 The DOE will contribute $5.0 million toward the project, and the Company will incur approximately $12.4 million in research and development expense.
-The Company billed the DOE under the contract for this project a cumulative amount of $0.5 million through December 31, 2011.
+The Company billed the DOE under the contract for this project a cumulative amount of $0.4 million through June 30, 2011.

 In November 2009, the Company was awarded a grant from the DOE for the research, development and testing of a more fuel flexible microturbine capable of operating on a wider variety of biofuels.
 The project is estimated to last 24 months and cost approximately $3.8 million.
-During the three months ended December 31, 2011 this project was extended until September 2013.
 The DOE will contribute $2.5 million under the program, and the Company will incur approximately $1.3 million in research and development expense.
-The Company billed the DOE under this contract a cumulative amount of $1.2 million through December 31, 2011.
+The Company billed the DOE under this contract a cumulative amount of $1.0 million through June 30, 2011.

-The Company has agreements with some of its distributors requiring it to replace stocked parts if the Company renders parts obsolete in inventories the distributors own and hold in support of their obligations to serve fielded microturbines without charge to the distributors.
-While the Company has never incurred costs or obligations for these types of replacements, it is possible that future changes in the Company’s product technology could result and yield costs to the Company if significant amounts of inventory are held at distributors.
-As of December 31, 2011 and March 31, 2011, no significant inventories were held at distributors.
+Agreements the Company has with some of its distributors require that if the Company renders parts obsolete in inventories the distributors own and hold in support of their obligations to serve fielded microturbines, the Company is then required to replace the affected stock at no cost to the distributors.
+While the Company has never incurred costs or obligations for these types of replacements, it is possible that future changes in the Companys product technology could result and yield costs to the Company if significant amounts of inventory are held at distributors.
+As of June 30, 2011 and March 31, 2011, no significant inventories were held at distributors.